 No crowds, no rush, no experience, or registration required.
 The Museum invites you to explore the new Open Studio in the lobby.
-A space designed for all ages, the studio is open weekdays.
+A space designed for all ages.

 Whether you’re a serious artist or just looking for a laid-back space to explore, Open Studio offers something for everyone.
 From sensory play areas for babies, to the messy materials school-age kids adore, and even art for adults.